Should you consider investing in the Coros Vertix 2 ($700) for trail running and ultrarunning?

 Coros Vertix 2 Processing Speed

-One of the aspects I loved about the original Coros Vertix was its processing speed.
-While all Coros watches have great processing speed, the Coros Vertix 2 is reportedly over 20% faster than the original Vertix.
+One of the aspects the iRunFar team has loved about the original Coros Vertix was its processing speed.
+While all Coros watches have great processing speed, the Coros Vertix 2 is reportedly over 20% faster than the original and very fast Vertix.
 From how fast the watch scrolls between screens and sport modes, as well as how fast it reacts to button selections, it’s clear that the Vertix 2 is an improvement to the already very good original.

 One area where the processing speed positively affects the user experience is in mapping mode.
-It is fantastic at zooming and moving around the landscape — much faster than my favorite watch, the Garmin fēnix 6 Pro.
-You can read iRunFar’s Garmin fēnix 6 Pro review.
+It is fantastic at zooming and moving around the landscape.

 Coros Vertix 2 Additional Features